 This image shows how far airborne tholin aerosols are blown by Pluto winds.

-I don't know the exact scale but this wind blown tholin extends about 50 miles.
+I don't know the exact scale but this wind blown tholin extends somewhere around 50 miles.

 Tholins have to be heavier than the atmosphere else they wouldn't fall and deposit all over the place.